jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 So it's up to us.
 We can't shake our heritage, but we can improve it with a new identity to remove artificial selection as much as possible and letting nature selection take over.
 Let's get started.

 How did we spread around the world, and how did we develop tools?
 We plated and spread tool-species inside ecosystems of course.
 And that required, and still requires, three modes of understanding; nature, mythologies, stories, and science.

-- Mitochondrial Eve, in other words, she is defined as the most recent woman from whom all living humans descend in an unbroken line purely through their mothers and through the mothers of those mothers, back until all lines converge on one woman.